-So, what’s my Cinderella story have to do with Blogger U, especially when I never even purchased the program?
+So, what d my story have to do with Blogger U, especially when I never even purchased the program?

-What triggered me to write this review, was that both emails were written by recent blogging ‘success” stories, both of whom I am familiar with.
-When you have been blogging for a short time, you will undoubtedly cross paths with certain bloggers several times, and these two bloggers were no exception.
+What triggered me to write this review was that both emails were written by recent blogging ‘success” stories, both of whom I am familiar with.
+When you have been blogging for a short time, you will undoubtedly cross paths with individual bloggers several times, and these two bloggers were no exception.